 There’s a whole host of campgrounds, restaurants, and hotels along this stretch of road if you really want to take your time with the drive.

-The Big Sur ends at Carmel on Sea, a gorgeous, quaint and Americana filled seaside town which is a great place to have dinner, drinks or a walk along the beach.
+The Big Sur ends at Carmel on Sea, a gorgeous, quaint and American filled seaside town which is a great place to have dinner, drinks, or a walk along the beach.

 If you’ve got the time why not also do the 17-mile drive, a private stretch of road just north of Carmel where you can see such famous stops as the Lone Cypress, Point Joe, and Seal Rock.
 If you are lucky you might even catch the sight of some whales that often frequent the area.